amrutprabhu/amrutprabhu.github.io/_posts/2021/2021-10-14-externalize-config-with-spring-cloud-config.md

 -   Spring Cloud Config Server

 Once you open the project, we need to configure the application to allow it to serve configuration.
-Now, the server can be configured with quite a few backends with which you can organize any client’s application configuration.
+Now, the server can be configured with quite a few backends with which you can organize any client’s configuration.
 Here is a list of some of the supported backend.

 -   Git URL
 -   AWS S3 bucket.